mblayman/markwiki/markwiki/templates/MarkWiki/Settings.md

     Defaults to `file`.

-*   `GIT_ENABLED` - This allows to use a local git repository to version the pages of the wiki.
-It also then allows to view and revert a page to any old version if needed.
+*   `GIT_ENABLED` - This versions the pages of the wiki with a local Git repository.
+Users can view and revert a page to any older version if needed.

     Defaults to `False`.